How Tiberius and Gaius Gracchus revolutionised Roman politics - and were killed for it

 Tiberius' younger brother, Gaius Sempronius Gracchus, was born in 153 BC.
 Just like his older brother, he became a Tribune of the Plebs for the year 123 BC.

-But, unlike Tiberius, who only served one term, Gaius was elected tribune three times.
+But, unlike Tiberius, who only served one term, Gaius was elected tribune twice.
 Clearly, things had changed over the ten years since Tiberius' attempt to hold an office for two years in a row, and it was no longer considered to be a concern.

 Once elected, Gaius continued his brother's policies and proposed similar land reforms.